floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 To use OIDC with Dashboards/Kibana it is necessary to configure the external URL of Dashboards/Kibana in the file `config/kibana.yml` in your Dashboards/Kibana installation.

-For Dashboards/Kibana 7.11 and newer versions, you can use the built-in setting `server.publicBaseUrl`:
+For Kibana 7.11 and newer versions, you can use the built-in setting `server.publicBaseUrl`:

 ```yaml
 server.publicBaseUrl: "https://kibana.example.com:5601"
 ```

-For older versions of Kibaba, please use the setting `searchguard.frontend_base_url`:
+For older versions of Kibaba or for OpenSearch Dashboards, please use the setting `searchguard.frontend_base_url`:

 ```yaml
 searchguard.frontend_base_url: "https://kibana.example.com:5601"